900 90 13 14 - We speak your language

 What nutrients are essential for a healthy immune system?

 Several nutrients are key to a healthy immune system.
-Vitamin C, found in citrus fruits and green leafy vegetables, is known for its antioxidant properties and its ability to stimulate white blood cell production.
+Vitamin C, found in citrus fruits and Green leafy vegetables, is known for its antioxidant properties and its ability to stimulate white blood cell production.
 Vitamin D, which can be obtained through sun exposure and certain foods, also plays a crucial role in regulating the immune system.
 Minerals like zinc, found in nuts and meats, are equally essential for the development and function of immune cells.

 Are there foods that can improve immune response?